One of the most commonly grown house plants is aloe vera. It has thick succulent leaves that are plumped up with a watery get.

 Besides, the leaves are cut off most of the time before the plant can even bloom, leading to stagnant growth.

 Aloe Vera does best between 55 and 85 degrees Fahrenheit.
-Some aloe plants can acquire a mild pinkish tinge or a deep purple colour.
+Some aloe plants can acquire a mild pinkish tinge or a deep purple color.
 Similar problems cause both these changes, so let have a look at the causes and cures below.
 2. 3

 1. Too Much Sun Exposure